BarryCarlyon/wp-zombaio/wp-zombaio/readme.txt

 This plugin works with "Anyone can register" disabled, stopping users signing up without using a Zombaio based Join Form.

 Built in Splash Page/redirection allows you to redirect logged out users to a WordPress Page of your Choosing, thus protecting your content from non members, as well as giving you the ability to warn users about the site content, or create a suitable "Join my Site" page.
+You can also choose pages that are unlocked/open to all users.
+For tours etc.

 See [Other Notes](http://wordpress.org/extend/plugins/wp-zombaio/other_notes/) for Usage/Instructions

+= Help =

 For Extra help/support or otherwise, either use the [WordPress Support Forum](http://wordpress.org/support/plugin/wp-zombaio), or [Drop Me a Line](http://barrycarlyon.co.uk/wordpress/contact/)

+You can also reach out to us on [Twitter](https://twitter.com/wpzombaio)!

-Whats Coming Soon
+= Whats Coming Soon =

 * Credit Purchase and Spending there of
-* Allow Pages, when you have the login block on, you can set a flag to allow pages/posts thru
 * Flexible Protection
 * Suspend a User Manually